Description

 MaxDuration:

-• The maximum days under water over 5 years of iShares 10-20 Year Treasury Bond ETF is 1161 days, which is larger, thus worse compared to the benchmark SPY (488 days) in the same period.
+• The maximum days under water over 5 years of iShares 10-20 Year Treasury Bond ETF is 1195 days, which is greater, thus worse compared to the benchmark SPY (488 days) in the same period.

-• Compared with SPY (325 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 752 days is larger, thus worse.
+• During the last 3 years, the maximum time in days below previous high water mark is 694 days, which is larger, thus worse than the value of 199 days from the benchmark.

 AveDuration: